PhotoboothProject/photobooth/docs/faq/index.md

 `raspistill -n -o %s -q 100 -t 1 | echo Done`

-Raspistill / libcamera-still does not give any feedback after the picture was taken, workaround for that with "echo".
+`raspistill` / `libcamera-still` / `rpicam-still` does not give any feedback after the picture was taken, workaround for that with "echo".

 (Thanks to Andreas Maier for that information)

 You've the possibility to add more parameters if needed (define ISO, exposure, white balance etc.).
-Type `raspistill -?` / `libcamera-still -?`in your terminal to get information about possible parameters / settings.
+Type `raspistill -?` / `libcamera-still -?` / `rpicam-still -?` in your terminal to get information about possible parameters / settings.

 ---